 Step 4: Use KOHO’s Credit Building tool

 Keeping up with bills for multiple loans can help build your credit, however, it can be a lot to keep track of sometimes.
 What if you could build your credit without worrying about paying one extra loan debt on time?
-KOHO’s Credit Building tool helps to build your credit score by creating a history of consistent payments.
-All you need to do is keep a minimum of $7 in your Spendable account each month to cover the subscription fee, and KOHO does the rest.
+KOHO’s Credit Building tool helps to build your credit history.
+All you need to do is keep a minimum of $10 in your Spendable account each month to cover the subscription fee, and KOHO does the rest.

 Seems simple enough - anything I should watch out for?